Part-Time Finance Directors

 You will have an initial discussion with your local Regional Director, who will get to know more about your business, the issues you’re facing, and what needs to change in order to solve them.
 At this time, Boardroom Advisors can answer questions about the process, potential team members, timelines, costs, and anything else you may need to know more about.

-Boardroom Advisors will help you appoint a Part-time Financial Director not just with the right skills and history, but also the proper chemistry.
+Boardroom Advisors will help you appoint a Part-time Finance Director not just with the right skills and history, but also the proper chemistry.
 You will meet one or more potential Financial Directors and make the final decision as to who you will add to your team.

 4. Solve Your Financial Problems and Grow Your Business

-Your Part-time Financial Director will use a proven framework to identify problem areas within your business and review your company’s finances.
+Your Part-time Finance Director will use a proven framework to identify problem areas within your business and review your company’s finances.
 This helps to eliminate cash flow problems, find ways to save money and develop strategies to improve profits.
 They can help you find funding, create plans for national and international expansion, and develop strategies to attract investors and buyers, to name just a few of the services offered.

 Would you like an exploratory discussion with a Regional Director?